Sign in →

 Ordering Guidance

-Molecular testing is available, see BTDZ / Biotinidase Deficiency, BTD Full Gene Analysis, Varies.
+Molecular testing is available, see BTD / Biotinidase Deficiency, BTD Gene Sequencing with Deletion/Duplication, Varies.

 If measurement of biotin concentration is requested, order BIOTN / Biotin, Serum.